What is Texas HB 300?

 What are the Penalties for Texas HB 300 Noncompliance?

-Much like HIPAA, the fines for not complying with Texas HB 300 are divided into three tiers:
+Much like HIPAA, the fines for not complying with Texas HB 300 are divided into four tiers:

 - Tier 1: For violations as a result of negligence, up to $5,000 per violation per year

 - Tier 2: For a knowing or intentional violation, up to $25,000 per violation per year